 Owning a multi-currency bank account is a great way to diversify currency risk and is a common strategy among the wealthy banks of Europe.
 A multi-currency bank account is also a must if you typically work with more than one currency.
 Multi-currency accounts are a good, conservative way to hedge against currency risks or make profits with fluctuations.
 Anyone who wishes to diversify outside of the dollar will need a foreign bank account.

 One of the greatest advantages of opening a foreign bank account, besides the currency diversification out of the dollar, is privacy.
-US citizens are obliged to report any and all offshore multi-currency account to the IRS, however, private parties like credit rating agencies or lawyers who might want to sue you will not know anything about a private foreign bank account.
+US citizens are obliged to report any and all offshore multi-currency accounts to the IRS, however, private parties like credit rating agencies or lawyers who might want to sue you will not know anything about a private foreign bank account.

 Opening a foreign bank account will not affect your tax situation, positively or negatively, as you must declare any and all foreign bank accounts to the IRS.